thrawn01/queue-patterns.go/README.md

 This repo is intended to benchmark different queue patterns in golang.

 ### The Queue Pattern
-Client needs to send lots of data to a Service.
-The naive design would be to send each request as the need arises in an N+1 pattern.
-The more efficient pattern would be to queue all the requests for some short period of time then send all the items in a batch.
+A single writer needs to write lots of data.
+The naive design would be to write each request as the need arises in an N+1 pattern.
+The more efficient pattern would be to queue all the requests for some short period of time then write all the items in a batch.

 There are several different ways to implement a queue such that items are sent in a batch.
 This repo is intended to benchmark those different approaches, so we